FedeClaudi/Term.jl/docs/src/live/app_intro.md

 will only work if the button is active.

 To change the currently active widget you can "navigate" through the app using arrow keys.
-`App` analyzes the `layout` of the app to infer the relative position of the wedgets and set up the navigation accordingly.
+`App` analyzes the `layout` of the app to infer the relative position of the widgets and set up the navigation accordingly.
 To test this, use `play` on the app we just created and then left/right arrow to change focus!
 (Don't forget to use `q` to exit the app when you're done)